RealLast/SwiftPython/README.md

 **The default version is Python 3.10.**

 ## Installation
-As with any other Swift package, simply include the path to this repository as dependency in the Swift package manger.
+As with any other Swift package, simply include the path to this repository as dependency in the Swift package manager:

 ``` sh
 https://github.com/RealLast/SwiftPython